wallix/awless/README.md

 - Clear and easy listing of cloud resources (subnets, instances, groups, users, etc.) on AWS EC2, IAM and S3: `awless list`
 - Multiple output formats either human (table, trees, ...) or machine readable (csv, json, ...): `--format`
-- Explore a resource with only an *id*.
-Its properties, dependencies, etc ...: `awless show`
+- Explore a resource given only an *id*.
+Its properties, relations, dependencies, etc ...: `awless show`
-- Creation, update and deletion of cloud resources and complex infrastructure with smart defaults through powerful awless templates: `awless run my-awless-templates/create_my_infra.txt`
+- Creation, update and deletion (CRUD) of cloud resources and complex infrastructure with smart defaults through powerful awless templates: `awless run my-awless-templates/create_my_infra.txt`
 - Powerful CRUD CLI onliner (integrated in our awless templating engine) with: `awless create instance ...`, `awless create vpc ...`, `awless attach policy ...`
 - Easy listing or revert of resources creation: `awless revert`
-- A local history and versioning of the changes that occurred: `awless history`
+- A local history and versioning of the changes that occurred in your cloud: `awless history`
 - CLI autocompletion for Unix/Linux's bash and zsh `awless completion`

 # Design concepts

-1. [RDF](https://www.w3.org/TR/rdf11-concepts/) is used internally to fetched, synced and modeled cloud resources.
-This permits a good flexibility in modeling while still allowing for DAG (Directed Acyclic Graph) properties and classic graph or tree traversal.
+1. [RDF](https://www.w3.org/TR/rdf11-concepts/) is used internally to synced and modeled cloud resources locally.
+This permits a good flexibility in modeling while still allowing for DAG (Directed Acyclic Graph) properties and classic graph/tree traversal.
-2. Awless templates are parsed against a [PEG (parsing expression grammar)](https://en.wikipedia.org/wiki/Parsing_expression_grammar).
-As a cloud resource DSL (Domain specific language), this allows for robust parsing, AST building/validation and execution of this AST through given official cloud drivers (ex: aws-sdk-go for AWS).
+2. Awless templates define a basic DSL (Domain Specific Language) for managing cloud resources.
+Templates are parsed against a [PEG (parsing expression grammar)](https://en.wikipedia.org/wiki/Parsing_expression_grammar) allowing for robust parsing, AST building/validation and execution of this AST through given official cloud drivers (ex: aws-sdk-go for AWS).
 More details on awless templates on the [wiki](https://github.com/wallix/awless/wiki/Templates).

 # Install